mfrmn/mfrmn.github.io/index.md

 categories: home
 ---

-Thank you for visiting my homepage.
-This is my personal website where you can find out about my [research](/research/) and a little bit more [about me](/about/).
+Welcome to my personal webpage, where I share information about my [research](/research/) interests and work, and where you can find out little bit more [about me](/about/).
+My research is broadly in the area of Operations Management with a focus on healthcare operations, service productivity and worker behavior.
+For more detail on my research please use the sidebar to visit the relevant page, or see my biography for an overview.

-If you would like to contact me or comment on any of the articles posted here (or on my academic articles) then I can be reached at <a target="_blank" id="contact" href="http://www.google.com/recaptcha/mailhide/d?k=01RgRLgvxEUrUhAUtFCSPNRA==&amp;c=0nIRqiLvmUU-5ifT56SvMSY2hB9qsGA9T0u6dIWkHPI=">mef3<span style="display:none">3829</span>5@cam.a<span style="display:none">k</span>c.uk</a></span>.
-I am very keen to collaborate on interesting projects (particularly with healthcare organisations), and am also available for ad-hoc consulting work.
+If you would like to contact me then I can be reached at <a target="_blank" id="contact" href="http://www.google.com/recaptcha/mailhide/d?k=01RgRLgvxEUrUhAUtFCSPNRA==&amp;c=0nIRqiLvmUU-5ifT56SvMSY2hB9qsGA9T0u6dIWkHPI=">mef3<span style="display:none">3829</span>5@cam.a<span style="display:none">k</span>c.uk</a></span>.
+I am very keen to collaborate with other researchers and to work with organizations - especially those working in the health space -  on projects of mutual interest.

 Thanks for stopping by!